 The largest and most prominent poster in the cartoon addresses the “Chinese Problem” and its solution–highlights of a proposed law prohibiting Chinese immigration to the United States.
 This would become the Chinese Exclusion Act, passed in May 1882.

-Among the many stereotypes that prevailed about Chinese people, Americans considered Chinese men docile and easily manipulated, thus it was believed, ideal workers for capitalist interests.
+Among the many stereotypes that prevailed about Chinese people, Americans considered Chinese men docile and easily manipulated.
+Therefore, employers believed the Chinese performed as ideal workers for capitalist interests.
 In this cartoon, Nast creates a different character, a man who does not readily accept his limited options.
-The Chinese man is thinking and he reflects and weighs his future plans.
+The Chinese man is serious as he reflects and weighs his future plans.

 Curiously, off to the left and in the background an African American relaxes against a wall on which is scrawled “My day is coming.”
 The black man is minimized and not part of the larger debate commanding the discussion at hand.
-An early champion of abolition and the African American Vote, by 1879 Nast no longer considered the African American an equal partner in the minority rights debate.
+An early champion of abolition and the African American vote, by 1879 Nast no longer considered the African American an equal partner in the minority rights debate.
 After winning a hard-fought battle for abolition and civil rights, which included suffrage, Nast is angry by failed Reconstruction policies of the Republican Party.
 Nast believed the African Americans as a group, too easily compromised their gains to southern politicians who did not have their best interest at heart.
 Nast, therefore, draws the African American kicking back, one leg resting over a knee; head tipped down, with a carefree grin on his face, content to allow the politicians to oppress other minorities.
-For Nast, this was a breach of integrity and his early progressive Republican values, a disillusion of hope that permeated within the once hopeful Republican Party.
-Nast subsequent drawings of African Americans would never again possess the dignity that embodied his Utopian vision seen in the “Emancipation of Negroes.”
+Nast felt this turn of events was a breach of the hope and integrity once reflected within the values of early progressive Republicans.
+Nast’s subsequent drawings of African Americans would never again possess the dignity that embodied his original Utopian vision seen in the “Emancipation of Negroes.”